-It is a great way to build a network, learn a particular market, all while building up a strong cash reserve for the next opportunity.
-But, with all the available opportunities, can one access the profits without being a full-time investor?
+It is a great way to build a network and learn a particular market, all while building up a strong cash reserve for the next opportunity.

 You don’t have to own a real estate business and become a full-time investor to be a successful real estate investor.
 The beauty of wholesaling, fixing and flipping, and managing rentals is that they can be done on the side - with limited time commitments.

 By hiring an exceptional team around you, including property management companies, general contractors, and experienced real estate brokers, and utilizing smart systems and software, your real estate investing ventures can be part-time and hands-off.